jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 {{ macros.imagenothumb('sili-infra/cdc-rdc-check.png') }}

 - **Simulation testbench**.
-A simulation test bench requires a representaiton of the design, a verification environment and test stimulus.
+A simulation test bench requires a representation of the design, a verification environment and test stimulus.
 Test stimulus is often randomly generated.
 Coverage (structural or functional) can be collected during simulation, and when many test instances are run for a